 It is really painful to love someone so intently that you are ready to deal with everything that they throw at you, but at the end of the day, nothing should come above your self-respect and mental health.
 Some people are quite literally incapable of being loved.

-A gaslighting spouse may not know their behaviour, but they will acknowledge it once they realise their mistake.
+A gaslighting spouse may not know their behavior, but they will acknowledge it once they realize their mistake.
 If they don’t, you have to accept that they are only married to you for power and it is better to stay miles away from the negativity.
-Hope things get better with you.
-Good luck!

 Gaslighting at work